ExcitedStates/qfit-3.0/README.md

 1. Clone the latest release of the qFit source, and install to your conda env

-   bash git clone -b main https://github.com/ExcitedStates/qfit-3.0.git
+   git clone -b main https://github.com/ExcitedStates/qfit-3.0.git

    cd qfit-3.0